Born: 23rd June 1856 Leith, Edinburgh

 Ben Sayers Snr. died on 9th March 1924 at 131 High Street (formerly 115), and is buried in North Berwick cemetery in

 Dunbar Road.
 The Lair is situated on the north wall, with headstone.
-J.H.
-Taylor wrote; " Wee Ben was an inveterate and doughty
+Attending the funeral service of Ben Sayers was the

 In 1962, Ben Sayers Ltd was sold to Grampian Holdings, a Glasgow based company while the family retained ownership of the retail